icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for Status Codes does not have the proper description."
 }
 ```
-3. With the notice object above, validate that it contains a links array.
+3. Test case [-46603](#id-testCase-46603){ #id-testCase-46603 }: With the notice object above, validate that it contains a links array.
 ```json
 {
   "code": -46603,